Michael J. Budds: Personal life

-Budds was born in Pana, Illinois on June 11, 1947 to Leon “Buddsie” Budds and Helen Kramer Budds.
+Budds was born in Pana, Illinois on June 11, 1947, to Leon “Buddsie” Budds and Helen Kramer Budds.
 He attended Knox College and obtained his PhD from the University of Iowa.
 Budds served in the U.S. Navy during the Vietnam War and began teaching at the University of Missouri in 1982.
 His home was in the East Campus Neighborhood of Columbia, Missouri.
 Budds was known for his devotion to the music of Ella Fitzgerald.
 He was buried at the Rosemond Cemetery in Pana, Illinois.

 University of Missouri

 Budds taught undergraduate and graduate courses in music biography, music appreciation, music history, and research.
 He taught over 10,000 students at the University of Missouri.
-His class on music appreciation entitled Jazz, Pop, & Rock would become the most popular class offered at the University.
+His class on music appreciation entitled Jazz, Pop, & Rock would become the most popular class offered at the university.
 His research efforts were devoted to the study of American music, African-American music, and music in Victorian England.
 He served as the Area Coordinator of the Musicology & Ethnomusicology Area within the School of Music up until his retirement.
 In 2019, he donated 4 million dollars to establish the Budds Center for American Music Studies in memory of his family, of which he was the only remaining member.

+Legacy

+The Budds Center for American Music Studies is located in Room 135 of the Fine Arts Building (FAB) at the University of Missouri in Columbia, Missouri.
+It contains hundreds of musical resources, including books, CDs, records, sheet music, visual materials, Budds's manuscripts, and other archival documents.
+The resources and programs supported by the Budds Center focus on American music, preserving Budds's passion for music education and performance.
+The Budds Center also sponsors guest speakers and works with the American Musicological Society (AMS).

+In addition to its physical location, the Budds Center fosters collaboration between Mizzou's campus and the greater community through its old-time jams, events in which musicians on various instruments, including guitars, banjos, and fiddles, gather to play historic Missouri tunes.

+To honor Budds's contribution to musicology and music education, the center sponsors select musicological research and graduate students.
+It also provides teaching resources and lesson plans regarding Missouri music.

+The Budds Center is currently under the direction of Dr. Megan Murph (PhD, University of Kentucky).